 We know that there is power in diverse representation and inclusion on both sides of virtual exchanges.
 When traditionally marginalized individuals are included in global education, the skills and positive changes gained through their participation represent a step towards a more equitable future.
-As we wrap up this International Education Week, we encourage you to read, watch, and listen to these resources and consider the accompanying reflection questions.
+We encourage you to read, watch, and listen to these resources and consider the accompanying reflection questions.

 The Global Impact Exchange from Diversity Abroad is a quarterly publication that serves to advance domestic and international conversations around diversity, inclusion, and equity in global education, with a thematic focus identified each quarter.
 From the summer 2021 edition, Exploring Opportunities for Global Engagement Within Local Communities, the following articles share lessons for virtual exchange practitioners specifically:

 - Approaching Virtual Exchange from an Equity Lens (pg.
 17)